-This chapter introduces a number of traffic management measures that could help reduce the effect of deliveries to site.
+This chapter introduces a number of traffic management measures that could help reduce the effect of construction traffic.
 These measures are currently presented as indicative to be confirmed with the relevant local and trunk road authorities and police closer to the time.